 Unlike these other major commercial real estate markets, Tokyo offers much greater value.

-In addition to the huge influx of tourists, there are other changes which will significantly effect the makeup of the Tokyo economy (and with it, the larger Japanese economy).
-One of the biggest of these are the opening of special economic zones – specific areas of Tokyo that will offer tax breaks, low interest loans, easier immigration requirements and living and business support – all policies designed to lure more international companies.
+In addition to the huge influx of tourists, there are other changes that will significantly affect the makeup of the Tokyo economy (and with it, the larger Japanese economy).
+One of the biggest of these is the opening of special economic zones – specific areas of Tokyo that will offer tax breaks, low-interest loans, easier immigration requirements and living and business support – all policies designed to lure more international companies.
 There remains the possibility that gambling laws will also be relaxed to allow for the construction of mega-casinos in certain areas of the country as well.

 For real estate investors, some final points to consider:

-- Unlike elsewhere in Asia there are no restrictions on tenure, Japan is a freehold market and foreign buyers enjoy the exact same privileges of domestic buyers.
+- Unlike elsewhere in Asia there are no restrictions on tenure, Japan is a freehold market and foreign buyers enjoy the exact same privileges as domestic buyers.

-- The market is stable and provides good cash-flow opportunity, especially when considered alongside low-interest rates.
+- The market is stable and provides good cash-flow opportunities, especially when considered alongside low-interest rates.